dabodev/daborun/README.txt

 Demo Programs:
 ----------------
+DaboDemo - An example of some of the UI controls and how to work with them.
+The code for each demo is visible, and you can modify it and run that modified code without harming the original.
+This is a great way to learn about programming the Dabo UI.

 Bubblet - a fun little game where you get to pop lots of bubbles that demonstrates some of the non-database capabilities of Dabo.

 Montana - a simple solitaire game that some have found to be very addictive!